AMWA-TV/nmos-content-model/specifications/ContentModel.md

 - Only elements from the model that are directly about content in NMOS specifications are included (so Node, Device, Sender, Receiver are not included).
 - Currently, "grouping" elements such as SourceGroup and Rendition are not included.
 - The Content element, and related elements, are only informative in the JT-NM RA 1.0 data model and are not included.
-- NMOS specifications are constrained to use a nanosecond TimeBase and PTP/SMPTE Epoch.
+- NMOS specifications are currently constrained to use a nanosecond TimeBase and PTP/SMPTE Epoch.
-- NMOS specifications constrain a video Grains to correspond to a frame.
+- NMOS specifications currently constrain a video Grain to correspond to a frame.
 - A Grain has exactly two TimeStamps (Origin and Sync).
 - Various attributes are defined that are not in the scope of the JT-NM RA.
 - Some attribute values with URI type are constrained to have a "urn:x-nmos:" prefix.

 ## Clock
 A Clock is a network component providing a ubiquitous time reference.
-It may be **traceable**, meaning it is synchronized to International Atomic Time (TAI); a PTP Clock is traceable.
+It may be **traceable**, meaning it is synchronized to International Atomic Time (TAI), for example a GPS-locked PTP clock.

 ## Epoch
 An Epoch specifies the time that corresponds to the zero value of a Clock.